 Harvey Cushing/John Hay Whitney Medical Library, Medical library at Yale School of Medicine, New Haven, United States.

-The library opened in 1941 as a Y-shaped addition to Sterling Hall of Medicine, built with funds from John William Sterling's estate.
-It was later named for Harvey Cushing, a pioneering neurosurgeon, and the patron John Hay Whitney.
+The library opened in 1941 as a Y-shaped addition to the Sterling Hall of Medicine, funded through the estate of John William Sterling.
+It was later named in honor of neurosurgeon Harvey Cushing and patron John Hay Whitney, both closely connected to Yale.

 The community of curious travelers